b97jre/RNAseqcourse/Labs/QC_lab.md

     # (it is already sorted since you extracted reads from a sorted BAM file)
     samtools index Aligned.out.0.1.bam

-The RseQC package is allready installed at Uppmax.
+The RseQC package is allready installed on the cluster.
 Load the package:

-    module add bioinfo-tools
-    module add rseqc/2.4
+    module load rseqc/2.6.4

 Some steps of the RseQC package require a file with gene annotations in BED format.
 These can be downloaded from various sources.
 Some of the more common ones are UCSC, RefSeq and Ensembl.
 In this case, the RseQC team have already created annotation files in some common formats that can be downloaded from their website, but if you have data for a less studied organism you may need to create a BED-file on your own.